Tip4Serv/tip4serv-minecraft-curseforge-mod/README.md

-# Tip4Serv
+# Tip4Serv Minecraft Mod

 Tip4Serv is a platform that allows gaming communities to create their virtual store and sell digital goods.

 Community management and content creation are heavy work.
-We want to help save time by managing donations and automatically rewarding players.
+We want to help save time by managing Minecraft donations and automatically rewarding players.

 Our mission is to offer a user-friendly platform that is as simple as possible for both the creator and the buyer.